Goosoe/DiyWatch/Readme.md

 Mainly to learn about embedded programming and resource constrained systems :)

 ## Why not use classes on this implementation?
 OOP usually shines when multiple instances of the same data-structure is required.
-For this project I've recognized that it was only needed one instance of each type and so I've done this implementation totally functional.
+For this project I've recognized that it was only needed one instance of each type and so I've done this implementation totally imperative/procedural.